Loremaster/railstutorial_app/README.markdown

 #**Version 1.0.3a**

  - Added search form.
-Right now it's searching onlu users.
+Right now it's searching only users.

     - Edited few errors in tests which appeared because of new button.